 Integrating Testing in the Sprint

 Agile teams face the issue pertaining when developers finish their job on the last day of the Sprint and then hand over it to testers, putting them under pressure to finish testing in such a short time.
 Testers on such teams struggle to figure out what are they supposed to do earlier in the Sprint.
-Many teams find it challenging to create an increment of software and make it releasable in relatively short two-week iteration.
+Many teams find it challenging to create an increment of software and make it releasable in a relatively short two-week iteration.
 Development and testing tasks should be integrated and testers should be included in the early stages of design with developers to agree on testable features and test criteria.
 After all user stories are completed and accepted, then the Sprint is over.

 Agile approaches are ideal for small businesses that value innovation.
 The focal point is the end-result rather than on the standard project management procedures.
-Businesses need to ensure that their employees are able to make decisions and are ready to collaborate and work as a part of the group.
+Businesses need to ensure that their employees can make decisions and are ready to collaborate and work as a part of the group.
 The decision to adopt such a solution, however, depends primarily on your requirements.

 Agile principles to be followed require courage, complete transparency, and the confidence to make mistakes in view of software companies in India.
 People who confidently handle the issues that arise and learn from them will be successful in using Agile to develop software and systems in the long run.